HosseinDvz/Python/Deep-Learning/CNN/README.md

    In the context of CNN, the function f would be our input, the function g will be our filter.
 We are going to have a couple of filters (Kernel).
 Each kernel extract a feature in the picture.
 For example one kernel may find horizonal lines and one kernel the vertical lines or a specific color.
 Those features will be combined and passed to a MLP for classification.
 Actually, what CNNs do in recognizing a picture is very similar to what we do; first we identify the important parts of the picture and then decide what it is. <br/>

- &nbsp;&nbsp;There are three benefits in filtering the image before passing it to a MLP.
-Firstly, it decreases the dimensions of the input to the MLP.
-Each colored image in CIFAR10 has 32x32x3 dimentions and after flattening it becomes an input of  size 3072 for a single image which is too many for MLP.
-Max pooling does the main job is dimension reduction.
-Secondly, CNNs do not ignore the vicinity of two pixels.
+ &nbsp;&nbsp;There are two benefits in filtering the image before passing it to a MLP.
+Firstly, CNNs do not ignore the vicinity of two pixels.
 In a normal network, we would have connected every pixel in the input image to a neuron in the next layer.
 In doing so, we would not have taken advantage of the fact that pixels in an image are close together for a reason and have special meaning.
 The following image shows how the input convolves.
-Thirdly, we just send the important parts of our picture to MLP for classification not the whole picture.
+Secondly, we just send the important parts of our picture to MLP for classification not the whole picture.
 For example, our pictures may have white background, we do not send a lot of useless "255" to our network which won't cotribute to classification.(zero is taken to be black, and 255 is taken to be white) <br/>
  <p align="center"><img src = "images/ConvLayer.webp"><br/>
   The numbers in the filters are what network updates and learns during the learning process along with the weights of MLP after flattening.
 We do not assign any filter for any feature, the CNN does this for us.
 It starts with random numbers for each filter.
 The number of channles in the output layer is equal to the number of filters and dimensions of the output array (each feature map) depends on input dimensions, filter size and how filters stride over the input; in above example if stride = 2 then the output will be a 2x2 array.